 To help with this, I created these fun Halloween fine motor mats.
 It comes with a bat and a pumpkin to choose from and are highly engaging.
 All you need are the fine motor mats, paint, and q-tips for tons of fun!

 Last but certainly not least, I’ll leave you with this free Halloween fine motor activity.
-These Halloween Playdoh mats are perfect for building fine motor muscles and handwriting skills.
+These free Halloween Playdoh mats are perfect for building fine motor muscles and handwriting skills.
 I just know your little ones will love them!